Cycling tour Amelands Produkt

 Kick off at the ferry or the Tourist office in Nes.
 Depending on the wind, cycle in just half an hour either on the in- or outside of the dike along the Waddensea to Ballum.
 Leave the dike at the statue of the 'Dijkwachters' and cycle along the Smitteweg towards Ballum.
 On your left, on Smitteweg No. 6, you will find Bierbrouwerij (brewery) Ameland.
 Continue to picturesque Ballum, cycle through the Camminghastraat, and then the Strandweg.

 At the roundabout, turn left and cycle towards Hollum on the Verbindingsweg.
-On number 14 you will find dairy farm Zuivelboerderij Ameland.
+On number 14 you will find organic farm Ameland.
 Take a look around the farm, and take home the most delicious yoghurt and "kwark" (which holds the middle between yoghurt and cottage cheese).

 Afterwards, take the first street on your left, which is Pietje Miedeweg.
 At the second intersection, turn right onto Ridderweg.
 This will lead you to the Ameland cheese- and icecream farm, where you can buy a great variety of cheeses and ice cream in different kinds and flavours.
 You're allowed to taste.